-Based on the foregoing, I find that the Tenant is conclusively presumed under Section 46(5) of the Act to have accepted that the tenancy ended on March 17, 2011.
-I find that the Landlord is entitled to an Order of Possession and a Monetary Order for unpaid rent in the amount of \$970.00 against the Tenant.
+Based on the foregoing, I find that the Tenant is conclusively presumed under Section 46(5) of the Act to have accepted that the tenancy ended on March 15, 2011.
+I find that the Landlord is entitled to an Order of Possession and a Monetary Order for unpaid rent in the amount of \$1,087.00.